pseale/advent-of-advent-of-code/README.md

 - Usually I'll make an inline apology comment, especially if I'm making a particularly intense (intensely unnecessary, and possibly harmful) abstraction.
 The best example so far is `Day06`'s `Do<T>(Func<T,T>)`.
 Just know that I won't subject a team to this kind of thing.
 - I am not trying for efficiency.
 E.g. `Day05`'s `HasPairWithoutOverlapping()` - I'm aware that my implementation is VERY inefficient.
+- I'm enjoying writing unnecessary LINQ pipelines.
+I am neither extremely for, nor extremely against using LINQ over foreach/if.
+I do care, rarely, in some cases.
+I can write the code however is preferred.
+I'm not crazy!
+I can be just as crazy as needed--no more, no less.
+If you're crazy about LINQ--I can pretend!
+If you hate LINQ--I can also pretend!

+### Notes

+- I've been pleasantly surprised by how many times I actually (truly!) solved the problem on the first try, after compiling and passing the basic end-to-end tests.
+- With that said, I have made many, many, many mistakes, and most of those mistakes were due to me misunderstanding the problem.
+- I am exercising my 'problem solving with code' muscle, and it hurts.

 ### Complaints about Rider